 Because we don’t eat turkey these days (nor do I try to feed the 5,000 anymore), I cook a large chicken on Christmas Day instead, but this method works equally well with a turkey too (probably not one the size of a pterodactyl though!).
 For turkey cooking times, including defrosting times, here’s a link to the British Turkey website to help you get started:

 One thing I always recommend is to get yourself some decent roasting tins!
 Forget the non-stick ones – I learned the hard way that no matter how expensive they are or fabulous the guarantee is, that stuff eventually comes off on your food.
 Save yourself some hassle & invest in some good, plain stainless steel ones – you don’t need to spend a fortune either, just check they are well-made & solid.
-Let’s get started!
+Hands washed, aprons on & let’s get started!

 You will need: